maciekes/quiz-first/README.md

 # quiz-first
-First simple quiz using js and jquery
+First simple quiz using js and jquery after two weeks of learning